-Agata joined the firm’s Life Sciences practice group as a Trainee Patent Attorney, in September 2018, after she completed her PhD in Medical Sciences at University of Oxford.
-Her doctorate research project investigated the use of viral and non-viral gene transfer vectors to deliver therapeutic antibodies as an alternative to passive administration for treatment of rheumatoid arthritis and prophylaxis of RSV infection.
+Before joining the firm, Agata completed a DPhil in Medical Sciences at the University of Oxford.
+Her doctorate research project investigated the use of viral and non-viral gene transfer vectors to express therapeutic antibodies in vivo as an alternative to passive administration for the treatment of rheumatoid arthritis and prophylaxis of RSV infection.

-Prior to pursuing her PhD, Agata graduated with a first class integrated Masters degree in Human Genetics from University College London.
+Prior to pursuing her DPhil, Agata graduated with a first class MSci degree in Human Genetics from University College London.
 Her final year project focused on characterising integrons – a type of mobile genetic element – found in the human oral metagenome.

-Outside of the office, Agata enjoys yoga, horse riding, sailing and trying out new recipes.
-She also spends much of her free time dreaming of having a dog.
+Outside of the office, Agata enjoys yoga, countryside walks with her dog, and trying out new recipes.

 - MSci Human Genetics (University College London)